thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 # SubDirectories and Constraints
 ### Dependencies
-- Python (>= 3.9.0) Learn more about the Python programming from here and download the latest version here
+- Python (>= 3.9.0) Learn more about the Python programming from here, and download the latest version here
-- NumPy (>=1.20.3) Learn about the NumPy package here, & install the package following the guidelines here
+- NumPy (>=1.20.3) Learn about the NumPy package here, and install the package following the guidelines here

 **Note:**
 Elxsi runs on all operating systems, is quick to install, and is available for free use.
 No version of elxsi supports Python 2.7, and Python 3.4.
 Elxsi plotting capabiliies requires matplotlib (>= 2.1.1), and seaborn (>= 0.9.0) packages.

 ### Files and Folders
 The files and folders used in the package are as follows:
-- [dist](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/dist): This directory contains the source distribution for the package, that needs to be uploaded to PyPi.
+- [dist](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/dist): This sub-directory contains the entire source distribution for the package, that needs to be uploaded to PyPi.
-- [elxsi.egg-info](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/elxsi.egg-info): This directory contains the package's metadata, including a PKG-INGFO, and the sources.
+- [elxsi.egg-info](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/elxsi.egg-info): This sub-directory contains the entire package's metadata, including a PKG-INGFO, and the sources.
-- [elxsi](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/elxsi): This directory contains the code for performing operations and visualizing statistical distributions.
+- [elxsi](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/elxsi): This sub-directory contains the entire code for performing operations and visualizing statistical distributions.

 # Package Build Commands
 To install the elxsi python package, just run the following command to create an egg file (python distribution format)